Written just decades after the birth of Islam, a rare fragment from a seventh-century Qur’an recently fetched almost 1 million pounds.

 In 1998, he was awarded the Order of Merit of the Italian Republic – the highest granted award in the fields of arts, literature, and economics in Italy.
 In the same year, he founded the Ferni Noja Noseda Studi Arabo Islamici (Lesa) with the aim of publishing and distributing classical Arabic literature and Islamic studies publications in Italy.
 Moreover, the foundation was known for its efforts in reproducing the earliest extant witnesses of the Quranic text (i.e. fragments, codices, papyri) as facsimile editions.
 Therefore, the foundation launched the Amari Project; which will be discussed in details in the next section.

 The Amari Project (1998-2001)

 Among the goals of the Ferni Noja Noseda Studi Arabo Islamici was to publish the most valuable and oldest Quranic manuscripts in today’s libraries as full-scale replicas.
-Hence, the Amari Project was launched in the late 20th century in remembrance of Michele Amari (1806-1889).
+Hence, the Amari Project was launched in the late 20th century, in remembrance of the late Michele Amari (1806-1889).
 Amari, who was a fugitive from the Bourbons in Naples, found refuge in France.
-As Orientalist and Sicily historian, he was interested in studying Arabic language and collecting every historical or geographical reference to the island of Sicily that could be found in the Arabic manuscripts acquired by the Royal Library (now Bibliothèque nationale de France) in Paris.
+As an Orientalist and Sicily historian, he was interested in studying Arabic language and collecting every historical or geographical reference to the island of Sicily that could be found in the Arabic manuscripts acquired by the Royal Library (now Bibliothèque nationale de France) in Paris.
 The library, in turn, sponsored and assigned him with the task of classifying the manuscripts of the Arabic department.

 The manuscripts Amari worked on included a substantial number of ancient Qurans as part of the Jean-Louis Asselin de Cherville’s (1772-1822) collection.
 Many of these Quranic manuscripts – purchased by then Royal library in 1833 – were acquired from the Mosque of ‘Amr in Al-Fusṭāṭ during Napoleon’s campaign to Egypt.

-in 2001, Noseda and Déroche published the first part of the second volume of the series, entitled Les manuscrits de style ḥiǧāzī.
+In 2001, Noseda and Déroche published the first part of the second volume of the series, entitled Les manuscrits de style ḥiǧāzī.
 2, tome 1, Le manuscrit Or.
 2165 (f.1 a 61) de la British Library.
 The manuscript, Or.
 2165, is the British Library’s oldest Quran in Māʼil style, and dated to the 7th or 8th century CE.
 In full, it has 121 folios, but the facsimile edition included the first 61 folios only.
 The rest of the 60 folios were scheduled for a future publication, but have never been released since.
 On the provenance of Or.
-2165, Noseda tells us that historical information about this Quranic fragment is almost ‘non-existent.’
+2165, Noseda tells us that historical information about this Quranic fragment is almost ‘non-existent’.
 However, there is a note that appears in the flyleaf at the end of the manuscript, reading: «Br of the Rev. Greville J. Chester 29 April 1879».
 In fact, Greville John Chester (1830-1892) was a clergyman and manuscripts collector, who was interested in natural history, archaeology, and Egyptology.
-He would travel almost every winter outside the country, where Egypt is his favourite destination.
+He would travel almost every winter outside the country, where Egypt was his favourite destination.
 Based on this observation, it is likely that he acquired this manuscript from Egypt, and then presented it to the British Library who made the purchase in 1879.
 As in the case of Codex Parsino-Petropolitanus, other scattered folios of the same manuscript, Or.
 2165, were located at the Bibliothèque nationale de France, Paris (BnF Arabe 328e; 6 folios), and Dār al-Āthār al-Islāmīyah, Kuwait (LNS 19 CA; bi-folium).
-Therefore, the number of folios extended to 128.
+Therefore, the number of folios was extended to 128.
 Furthermore, Ms. Or.
-2165 and its affiliated folios, represent about two-thirds of the Quranic text.
+2165 and its affiliated folios represent about two-thirds of the Quranic text.

 The Amari Project aims to:

-1. enable scholars and researchers to access the most valuable and oldest witnesses of the Quranic text (i.e. fragments, codices, papyri) from world’s libraries by reproducing them in full-scale replicas; which would make the comparison with other Quranic manuscripts possible.
+1. Enable scholars and researchers to access the most valuable and oldest witnesses of the Quranic text (i.e. fragments, codices, papyri) from world’s libraries, by reproducing them in full-scale replicas; which would make the comparison with other Quranic manuscripts possible.

-2. Attach a CD-ROM with each volume containing the actual transcription of the Quranic text as presented in manuscripts, in computerized Naskhi script; that would facilitate the electronic comparison between the modern printed Qurans and the early Quranic manuscripts.
+2. Attach a CD-ROM with each volume, containing the actual transcription of the Quranic text as presented in manuscripts, in computerized Naskhi script; that would facilitate the electronic comparison between the modern printed Qur’ans and the early Qur’anic manuscripts.

 Unexpected Death and Resumption of the Project